-You must complete a Supplementary Information Form (SIF) if you would like your child to be considered under the Faith criteria.
-The SIF is available from the school and must be returned to the school by 15 January 2021.
+Additional documentation is required by the school if you would like your child to be considered under any of the Faith criteria.
+Please see details below and ensure appropriate documentation is returned to the school by 15 January 2022..

-Children with Education, Health and Care (EHC) plan that names the school will first be admitted.
+Children with an Education, Health and Care (EHC) plan that names the school will first be admitted.

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority:

-- Catholic children with a Certificate of Catholic practice who are resident in the parish(es) of St Aidan’s or Cathedral Church of Our Lady Immaculate and St Thomas of Canterbury (see note below) and who have a brother or sister (see note below) attending The Good Shepherd Catholic primary school at the time of admission
+- Catholic children with a Certificate of Catholic Practice who have a brother or sister attending the school at the time of admission.

 - Any other children

-‘Catholic’: means a member of a Church in full communion with the See of Rome.
+‘Catholic’ means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.
-For a child to be treated as Catholic, evidence of Catholic baptism or reception into the Church will be required.
-Those who have difficulty obtaining written evidence of baptism should contact their Parish Priest (who, after consulting with the Diocese, will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church).
+For a child to be treated as Catholic, evidence of baptism or reception into the Church will be required.
+Those who have difficulty obtaining written evidence of baptism should contact their Parish Priest who, after consulting with the Diocese, will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the laws of the Church.

-‘Brother or sister’: includes all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and the child of a parent’s partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application.
+‘Brother or sister’ includes: all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and the child of a parent’s partner where that child for whom the school place is sought lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application.